JohnTrentonCary/DineroMultiTool/README.md

   * Sub Block Size
   * Associativity

  * Associativity hit and missPenalty are optional however, CPI will not be calculated without them

-* For every set of numbers you wish to use as a range (12 through 15) you must include a colon between the 2 numbers with no spaces. for example: 12:15
+* For every set of numbers you wish to use as a range (12 through 15) you must include a colon between the 2 numbers with no spaces.
+For example: 12:15

-* For any of the arguments, you can add a "P" before the ":" if you wish to use exponents instead of the value of 2 raised to those exponents.
+* For any of the arguments, you can add a "P" before the ":" if you wish to use 2 raised to exponents instead of the value stated.
+For example (2^8): L1InstSizeP: 8

 * Ranges and non-exponential numbers, currently, should not be combined.
-With the current implementation DineroMultiTool will interprent 32:64 as you wanting the values 32, 33, 34, 35...64.
+With the current implementation DineroMultiTool will interprent 32:64 as you wanting the values 32, 33, 34, 35, ...64.
 This will most likely be fixed in future iterations.

 * The default for ThreadLimit is whatever OpenMP calculates as the safe number of threads to run.
 Additionally, only the first number of this argument will be read.
-The others will be ignored and thrown out
+The others will be ignored and thrown out.

 ## Configuration Commands